quidampepin/quidampepin.github.io/_posts/2022-11-27-my-personal-publishing-space.md

 A few technical notes in closing.

 I decided to build this space using Jekyll, publishing directly to GitHub.
 It's simple to use, free and open.
-Also, I wanted a very minimalistic design, to put the emphasis the text.
+Also, I wanted a very minimalistic design, to put emphasis on the text.

 I started from [Jekyll Now](https://github.com/barryclark/jekyll-now), and created my own [GitHub repository](https://github.com/quidampepin/quidampepin.github.io).